JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS-with-Docker-Compose.md

 ### Using _jatos.conf_

 JATOS can be configured either by _command_ parameters (the ones with the `-D` prefix) in our _compose.yaml_ or with the [_jatos.conf_](https://github.com/JATOS/JATOS_with_docker_compose/blob/main/jatos.conf) configuration file.
-Additionally some setup can be done via environment variables (like the `JATOS_DB_PASSWORD`).
+You can also set up some environment variables (like the `JATOS_DB_PASSWORD`).
 In the end it's up to you which way you prefer.

 The _jatos.conf_ file is mounted as a _volume_ in the JATOS container.
 This way you can comfortably edit your _jatos.conf_ outside of the container.

 ### Updating JATOS with Docker Compose

-The easiest way to update JATOS running in this setup with external volumes is to **just change the JATOS' Docker image tag to a higher version and restart the services**.
+The easiest way to update a JATOS instance running with this setup with external volumes is to **just change the JATOS' Docker image tag to a higher version and restart the services**.
 No need to use JATOS auto-updater.
 JATOS is only allowed to update to higher version numbers - downgrading will likely break your installation.
 And please do backups before updating.